How to Become a Teacher in Pennsylvania

 First, you need to consider in which setting you would like to teach.
 For example, would you like to see yourself teaching in elementary, middle, or high school?
 Would you like to be in special education?
 If you have a passion for a specific subject, you should consider becoming a high school or middle school teacher.
 If you prefer to teach multiple subjects, you can consider becoming an elementary school teacher.
 Answering these questions from early on will help you stay on the right pathway.

-Complete Your Education Requirements for Teaching in Pennsylvania
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Pennsylvania

 Complete a Teacher Preparation Program